waqaraqeel/myadprice/README.md

 **An ad-tracking extension for Chrome and Firefox**

-MyAdPrice utilizes hooks in the [Prebid.js](https://github.com/prebid/Prebid.js/) library to track ad activity on websites.
+*MyAdPrice* allows you to track how much money advertisers bid to show you ads as you surf the Web.
+It utilizes hooks in the [Prebid](https://github.com/prebid/Prebid.js/) library along with other methods to track this activity.
 By default, it sends out __no data__ from the user's device.
-However, users can *opt-in* to send specific, anonymized statistics to our servers detailed [here](https://www.myadprice.com/terms), to help in our research.
+However, users can *opt-in* to send specific, anonymized [statistics](https://www.myadprice.com/terms) to our servers to help in our research.

 ## Installation
 Please use these links to install the extension for your browser: